Creative Easter egg hunt ideas for all ages

 Sometimes, old-fashioned is better – and what’s more charmingly traditional than an Easter egg hunt?
 Perfect for keeping the kids busy over Easter (especially if you’ve got an Easter Sunday roast in the oven), keep your bouncing little bunnies entertained with our Easter egg hunt ideas, complete with some top Easter egg hunt clues for adults and kids alike.

 Throwing an Easter egg hunt can be a lot of fun, and it’s not that much work to give kids a wonderful memory to look back on.
-Here are the simple steps to follow to organise an Easter egg hunt at home.
+Here are the simple steps on how to do an Easter egg hunt at home.

 First things first, you’ll need something to hide for the hunt!
 It’s up to you whether you want to hide lots of small eggs around your house and garden, or just clues written on slips of paper leading to an eggstravagant final prize.
 (We’re sorry.)
 Small, foil-wrapped chocolate eggs work well for an Easter egg hunt if you’re hiding both an egg and a clue in each spot.